top of page

 Dr Anton James is a distinguished expert in special needs education and the Founder and Director of The Tree House International, Sri Lanka’s only international school dedicated exclusively to children with special needs.

-Recognised for his pioneering contributions, Dr Anton was elected as a Chartered Scientist by the Science Council in 2025, becoming the only Sri Lankan educational scientist to receive this distinction.
-In 2024, he received the highest recognition from the British Psychological Society for his groundbreaking evidence based methodologies at The Tree House International.
+In recognition of his contributions, Dr Anton was elected as a Chartered Scientist by the UK Science Council in 2025.
+In 2024, he received the highest professional recognition from the British Psychological Society for innovative evidence based methodologies implemented at The Tree House International.

-As a Subject Matter Expert in Applied Behaviour Analysis for the International Behaviour Analysis Organisation, he contributes to developing globally approved ABA curricula for higher education institutions.
-His influence extends far beyond Sri Lanka, shaping training standards and professional practices around the world.
+As a Subject Matter Expert in Applied Behaviour Analysis for the International Behaviour Analysis Organisation, Dr Anton contributes to the development of globally approved curricula for universities and professional training programmes, influencing professional education and practice beyond Sri Lanka.

-He later completed two masters degrees, one in Inclusive Education from the United Kingdom and another in Educational Research from the University of Manchester, before earning his Doctorate in Psychology from the same institution.
+Dr Anton completed his undergraduate studies in Psychology at the University of Toronto before undertaking postgraduate training in Applied Behaviour Analysis at Pennsylvania State University.
+He later completed two master’s degrees, one in Inclusive Education in the United Kingdom and another in Educational Research at the University of Manchester, where he also earned his Doctorate in Psychology.

-At The Tree House International, Dr Anton leads a data driven and student centred model that blends behavioural science, sensory integration, and functional skills development.
-His framework for assessments, Individualised Education Plans, and progress monitoring ensures that every child’s learning journey is ethical, personalised, and measurable.
+At The Tree House International, Dr Anton leads a data driven and student centred educational model that integrates behavioural science, sensory processing, academics, and functional skills development.
+His assessment frameworks, Individualised Education Plans, and progress monitoring systems ensure that each student’s learning journey is ethical, personalised, and outcome focused.

 Anchor Anton James